The below is a brief overview of the types of properties in Japan and how they are listed on the common property websites.

 If you’re searching for a property in Japan, one of the first words you’ll come across is “manshon”.
-Manshon (マンション) in Japan is not come countryside palace; it is used to refer to what other countries might call condominiums, flats, or apartments.
-Manshon signifies a higher quality of residence: the rooms may be built to higher standard and may have a concierge, electronic postal delivery boxes, keyless fobs for entry, and so on.
+Manshon (マンション) in Japan is not some countryside palace; it is used to refer to what other countries might call condominiums, flats, or apartments.
+Manshon signifies a higher quality of residence: the rooms are typically built to higher standard and may have a concierge, electronic postal delivery boxes, keyless fobs for entry, and so on.
 Because of this they are also more expensive.
 There are two broad categories of manshon in Japan.

 Bunjō Manshon (分譲マンション)

 These are higher quality properties sold to people who want to actually live in the room (rather than lease it for investment income).
 Perhaps the closest English translation is “condominium”.